 What Makes Soap Antibacterial?

-We are so often cautioned to wash our hands, with soap, for at least 30 seconds in order to have clean hands and get rid of the bacteria.
-What happens to the bacteria that were on our hands?
+We are so often cautioned to wash our hands, with soap, for at least 30 seconds in order to have clean hands and get rid of the bacteria and viruses.
+What happens to the bacteria and viruses that were on our hands?
 Is all soap antibacterial?
 Does the soap kill them or just “wash them off?”
 What does it mean for something to be “antibacterial?”

 “Antibacterial” as a description means that a substance either kills or slows the growth and reproduction of bacteria.
 There are many natural and man-made substances that are antibacterial or antimicrobial to varying degrees.
 In September of 2016, the FDA banned many antibacterial chemicals, such as triclosan, for household use in soap.
 Companies had one year to change formulas to comply with the new law.
 While healthcare settings still have access to antibacterial soap, the regular consumer does not.
 There were several reasons behind this ban, the first being that triclosan has been shown to disrupt hormones and other biological processes.
 It also has a negative impact on the environment, especially on algae growth in bodies of water.
 Other now-banned antibacterial chemicals have been proven harmful to humans or the environment in other ways.
 Before the ban, we were also beginning to see a rise in bacteria that were becoming resistant to triclosan and some of the other antibacterials.

-What makes soap antibacterial?
-Regular soap, without any antibacterial additives, does not kill bacteria.
+What makes soap antibacterial or antimicrobial?
+Regular soap, without any antimicrobial additives, does not kill bacteria or viruses.
 So, how does soap work?
 According to Ben Shay, a pharmacist, “Soap has hydrophilic and lipophilic properties, which means it plays nice with both oil and water.
 Lathering with soap gets the bacteria to mix in with the soap, then the water rinses it away.”
 The longer and more vigorously you lather and scrub, the more bacteria will be dislodged.
-However, every last one of those bacteria is still alive as they go down the drain.
+However, every last one of those bacteria or viruses are still alive as they go down the drain.